Table

 </table>

-The example above creates a 3x3 table where the first row is composed of header cells, and the remaining rows are composed of data cells.
+table where the first row consists of header cells and the subsequent rows contain data cells.

 -